-The Gateway process applies to the two million hectares of strategic agricultural land which was mapped in the Upper Hunter and New England North West regions of the state in 2012 and the equine and viticulture clusters in the Upper Hunter region.
+The Gateway process now applies to the 2.8 million hectares of strategic agricultural land which has been mapped across NSW, as well as the equine and viticulture critical industry clusters in the Upper Hunter region.

 The NSW and Commonwealth Governments have agreed on a Referral Protocol under the National Partnership Agreement on Coal Seam Gas and Large Coal Mining Development.

 This will ensure all project decisions in NSW which could have a significant impact on a water resource will consider the advice of the Commonwealth’s Independent Expert Scientific Committee (IESC).
 The Committee’s advice will form part of the Gateway Panel’s consideration of a proposal.